jihoonakang/pyBaram_xccels/doc/src/examples.rst

 Transonic flow over ONERA M6 wing
 =================================
-This is famous benchmark to solve transonic flow over three-dimensional wing.
-The detail flow conditions can be obtained from `NASA Turbulence Modeling Resource <https://turbmodels.larc.nasa.gov/onerawingnumerics_val.html>`_.
-The mesh file is generated using the provided code from the same webpage and series of mixed mesh could be generated.
-You can download medium and fine mesh files from the link in examples folder.
-Since the provided mesh files are quite huge, it is recommended to run this case on the cluster machine.
-Procedures to obtain steady-state solution are presented as follows.
+This is a well-known benchmark for solving transonic flow over a three-dimensional wing.
+Detailed flow conditions can be obtained from the `NASA Turbulence Modeling Resource <https://turbmodels.larc.nasa.gov/onerawingnumerics_val.html>`_.
+The mesh file is generated using the provided code from the same webpage, allowing for the creation of a series of mixed meshes.
+You can download medium and fine mesh files from the link provided in the `examples` folder.
+Due to the substantial size of the provided mesh files, it is recommended to run this case on a cluster machine.
+The procedures to obtain a steady-state solution are presented as follows:

 1. Convert mesh::